astropy/astropy/docs/table/construct_table.rst

 Dict of Columns
 ---------------

 ..
-EXAMPLE START: Creating an Astropy Table from a Dict of Columns
+EXAMPLE START: Creating an Astropy Table from a Dictionary of Columns

 A dictionary of column data can be used to initialize a |Table|.